 Duplexes are a unique type of multi-family property.
 They consist of two distinct living spaces within a single building structure.
 Each unit typically has its own entrance, and the units can be side-by-side or stacked on top of one another.

-For property managers, duplexes represent a manageable entry into the multi-family market due to their smaller size and house fewer tenants than larger apartment complexes.
-However, they also require a nuanced approach to management, balancing the needs and privacy of two separate households while ensuring the property remains well-maintained and profitable.
+For property managers, duplexes represent a manageable entry into the multi-family market.
+This is because of their smaller size and because they house fewer tenants than larger apartment complexes.
+However, its important to balance the needs and privacy of the households while ensuring the property remains profitable.

 Apartment Complexes